Do you like to dance?

-Music can be used as an effective tool to motivate participants, and thus the choice of music based on the likes and dislikes of class members has a significant level of importance.
-The idea of using a CD with the appropriate bpm and “going with the flow” is less than ideal.
-Firstly, consider using music that is well recognised and songs with strong vocals.
-Secondly avoid focusing on genres of music that is indicative of the age of the participants.
-In other words, using 60’s music because the participants are in their 60’s is unimaginative and categorising.
-That is not to say that 60’s music is not fun, but there are other genres of music that also motivate and excite participants including more recent releases.
-Consider using music that will make every class an experience rather then just a work out.
+Music is an effective tool to motivate participants; thus, the choice of music based on the likes and dislikes of class members is essential.
+Using music with the appropriate bpm and “going with the flow” is less than ideal.
+Firstly, consider using well-recognised music and songs with strong vocals.
+Secondly, avoid focusing on genres of music that are indicative of the age of the participants.
+In other words, using 60’s music because the participants are in their 60s is unimaginative and categorising.
+That is not to say that 60’s music is not fun, but other genres of music also motivate and excite participants, including more recent releases.
+Use music to make every class an experience rather than just a workout.

-Acoustics of the Facility: The acoustics of most pool halls leaves much to be desired.
-High ceilings and tin or concrete walls causes sound to bounce off them and echo.
+The facility’s acoustics: The acoustics of most pool halls leave much to be desired.
+High ceilings and tin or concrete walls cause the sound to bounce off them and echo.
 Not to mention that there are usually children screaming, swimming teachers yelling and PA systems drowning out your instructions.
 The result is that carefully chosen music can be lost.
-This is another reason why well known songs are the most appropriate.
-If participants know a song already they will be able to fill in the sections that get “lost in space”.
-Songs with incomprehensible vocals and large amounts of bass are usually the types that won’t work well in an indoor pool environment.
+This is another reason why well-known songs are the most appropriate.
+If participants know a song already, they can fill in the sections that get “lost in space.”
+Songs with incomprehensible vocals and large amounts of bass usually won’t work well in indoor pools.

-What better way to know whether the choreography works well than to try the moves in the water yourself.
-As an instructor, you will know whether the exercises will result in a beneficial workout.
+The best way to know whether the choreography works well in a class is to try the moves in the water yourself.
+Then, as an instructor, you will know whether the exercises will result in a beneficial workout.
 If you are an instructor who mainly teaches from the pool deck, this will assist you in understanding how the body moves differently in the water.
-If you are an instructor who teaches from the pool, experimentation should happen outside class time as this is the most appropriate time to plan your class – not during it.
+If you are an instructor who teaches from the pool, experimentation should happen outside class as this is the most appropriate time to plan your lesson – not during it.

-Consider working with moves that you are familiar with and adding a different arm line, rhythm change or combining two or more exercises together to create a new move.
+Consider working with moves you are familiar with and adding a different arm line, rhythm change, or combining two or more exercises to create a new move.
 An idea that can spark creativity is to write down all your favourite exercises on separate pieces of paper.
-Put the exercises into a container and without looking, pick out two or three exercises.
+Put the exercises into a container and, without looking, pick out two or three exercises.
 Your challenge then is to combine these moves so that they create a new move.
-This exercise assists instructors who are challenged with thinking ‘outside the box’.
+This strategy assists instructors who are challenged with thinking ‘outside the box.’
 You could also do the same with arm actions.
 Write these on separate pieces of paper and then pick an exercise out of the container and one arm action and see if these can be combined to create a new exercise.
 Playing with familiar moves in this way can assist instructors who have classes that are stubborn with trying new ideas.